weeyin83/Lab-Deployment-in-Azure/README.md

 SQL01 is the database server, it has the SQL server role installed and the SQL server management tools installed.

-WEB01 is an IIS Server.

-WEB02 is a Ubuntu server.

 None of the servers are activated with licenses, if you have an MSDN subscription you can get product keys to activate the servers or run them as is with a trial license.

-## Setup - IP Configuration
+## Lab virtual machines IP Information

 Once the servers are deployed you need to carry out the following configuration within the servers manually: